-- A. The Advanced Placement Associate Degree Nursing Program requires proof of an unencumbered Practical Nurse license. - B. The program consists of 28 credits of general education prerequisites, 14 credits for previous practical nursing courses, AD-N nursing credits 30, for a total of 72 total program hours. - C. Students must achieve a cumulative prerequisite (excluding math and health assessment) GPA of 3.0 or higher, minimum of a C or higher on all prerequisites, a Critical Thinking entrance score of 60 or high and an 850 or higher on the LPN-ADN entrance exam, to be considered for admission into the advanced placement associated degree nursing program. - D. The nursing curriculum progresses from simple to complex nursing concepts within the scope of the registered nurse. - E. Nursing clinical experiences are offered two semesters in conjunction with theory courses. - F. Microbiology and Anatomy & Physiology 1 and 2 must have been taken in the last 10 years or those classes will need to be taken again.
+- A. The Advanced Placement Associate Degree Nursing Program requires proof of an unencumbered Practical Nurse license. - B. Students pursuing the advanced placement option for an AD-N will complete 72 hours of coursework, achieved through: transfer credits from an accredited LPN program and required prerequisites. - C. Students must achieve a cumulative prerequisite (excluding math and health assessment) GPA of 3.0 or higher, minimum of a C or higher on all prerequisites, a Critical Thinking entrance score of 60 or high and an 850 or higher on the LPN-ADN entrance exam, to be considered for admission into the advanced placement associated degree nursing program. - D. The nursing curriculum progresses from simple to complex nursing concepts within the scope of the registered nurse. - E. Nursing clinical experiences are offered two semesters in conjunction with theory courses. - F. Anatomy & Physiology 1 and 2 must have been taken in the last 10 years or those classes will need to be taken again.

-Western Nebraska Community College Associate Degree Nursing Curriculum Traditional Option-Full-time
+Associate Degree Nursing Curriculum Traditional Option-Full-time